Maliri people: Decline

-Lwoo Incursions
+Karimojong Incursions

-Oral traditions indicate that the expansion of Lwoo speakers into Acholi caused the breakaway of a group who were initially known as Jie.
+Oral traditions indicate that the expansion of Lwoo speakers into Acholi caused the breakaway of a group of Karimojong who were initially known as Jie.
 The Jie came from the vicinity of Gulu though there was a section of the group who came from a hill known as Got Turkan.
 The Jie who are said to have been Luo speaking though governed by elders and not chiefs (indicating that their culture was not fully Lwoo-ised), advanced eastward and entered the present Karamoja boundary at Adilang.
 The territory they entered was then occupied by the Maliri who were pushed to the vicinity of Koten mountains.

 The Jie from Got Turkan, now calling themselves Turkana, broke away from the main Jie populace at Kotido and advanced eastward bringing extreme pressure to bear on the Maliri at Koten causing that group to split into two.
 One section came to be known as Merille while the other referred to themselves as Pokotozek.